keliankaz/academic-profile/index.md

        src="assets/gifs/landscape_evolution.mov">
 </video>

 Faults are iconic features of the landscape.
 Can we use their expression in the landscape to better understand them?
 I am using a combination of field observations, remote measurements and landscape evolution models to better characterize fault structure with a particular focus on fault zone damage.
+This project is funded by NASA's FINNEST fellowship.

 ### Fault Mechanics